 We know that clients who have a positive treatment experience have a higher likelihood of completing their program and, therefore, better long-term prospects for recovery.
 Our 9-acre campus is situated on private waterfront and features an abundance of private therapy rooms, lounge space, and recreational amenities.

-The Main Campus includes the Clinical Building (below) where clients meet with their assigned psychotherapist (counsellor) and other members of the clinical team.
+The Main Campus includes the Cliffside Building (below) where clients meet with their assigned psychotherapist (counsellor) and other members of the clinical team.
 Clients will have all their 1-on-1’s, EMDR, and some group sessions in this building.

 The Main Residence consists of two adjoining buildings that include the original facility and a second building constructed in 2008.
 Clients with mobility issues stay on the main floor where one bedroom and bathroom is wheelchair accessible.
 The main residence also includes the main client lounge (top left), dining area (middle left), group activity space, the indoor pool (top right), and private and semi-private client rooms upstairs.

 The Medical Unit includes 8 private client rooms, a nursing station, and doctors offices as well as the kitchen and lounge area.
 Initial intake and assessments take place in this building with nursing and client services.
 There is also a separate medication dispensing area so that clients receiving their medications do not disturb clients resting in the medical unit.
 Sunshine Coast Health Centre is one of the few drug rehab centres in Canada that has a dedicated medical unit.
-This provides a safe space for newly-admitted clients needing alcohol and drug detoxification.
+This provides a safe space for newly-admitted clients needing withdrawal management.
 Clients report to us a sense of safety, knowing that nursing staff are monitoring them in an area dedicated to their acute medical needs.